-The move comes in the wake of concerns related to presence of antibiotics in such animal foods.
 While India has been under severe international pressure, overuse of antibiotics in food-producing animals is often blamed for the increase in super bugs.
 "Antibiotic resistance is a serious problem and animal products are a major source of it.
-We want to ensure that no contaminated food products are able to enter the food supply," FSSAI chief executive Pawan Kumar Agarwal told TOI.
+We want to ensure that no contaminated food products are able to enter the food supply," FSSAI chief executive Pawan Kumar Agarwal told TOI

-Antibiotics are given to farm animals like cows, pigs and poultry for two reasons - to treat infections and prevent an illness from spreading or to promote their extra growth.
-Low doses of antibiotics are mixed with fodder for greater production of meat or milk.
+Antibiotics are given to farm animals like cows, pigs and poultry for primarily two reasons - either to treat infections and prevent an illness from spreading or to promote their extra growth.
+Low doses of antibiotics are mixed with fodder for greater production of meat or milk in a shorter period of time.